Updated February, 2023 by Nate Friedman, MD & Alicia Minns, MD

 - How is synthetic cannabinoid toxicity treated?

 Diagnosis is usually based on a history of exposure.
-There is not a specific toxidrome associated with SC products and given the variability in clinical presentation, diagnoses based on the physical exam can be challenging.
+There is no specific toxidrome associated with SC products and given the variability in clinical presentation, diagnoses based on the physical exam can be challenging.
 Screening for other substances potentially ingested should be considered particularly in pediatric patients.
-SCs are not detected in routine medical drug of abuse screens although independent labs offer testing.
-Patients tend to have negative drug screens for THC metabolites.
-Clinical testing for these compounds is under development however these tests will most likely only detect the most common synthetic cannabinoids.
-Very little is known about the metabolism of synthetic cannabinoids, therefore exposure to SCs cannot be proven without data on the metabolites.
+SCs are not detected in routine urine drugs of abuse immunoassay screens, although independent labs offer testing.
+Patients may have negative drug screens for THC metabolites.
+Clinical testing for these compounds is under development, however these tests will most likely only detect the most common synthetic cannabinoids.
+Very little is known about the metabolism of synthetic cannabinoids; therefore, exposure to SCs may be challenging to prove.
 Thus far, analysis of body fluids relies on the detection of the parent drug.

 Treatment is primarily supportive.
 Initial management of these patients should include cardiac monitoring, testing serum electrolytes, and ensuring a secure airway.
 Recommended supportive care includes intravenous fluids and electrolytes to manage volume and electrolyte disturbances.
-Benzodiazepines, such as lorazepam 1-2mg IV (children: 0.04mg/kg) should be administered as needed for hallucinations, agitation and seizures.
-Antiemetics such as ondansetron 4-8mg IV (children: 0.15mg/kg) can be administered as needed for nausea and vomiting.
-In the majority of patients, clinical effects resolve within 8 hours.
+Benzodiazepines, such as lorazepam 1-2 mg IV (children: 0.04 mg/kg) should be administered as needed for hallucinations, agitation, and seizures.
+Antiemetics such as ondansetron 4-8 mg IV (children: 0.15mg/kg) can be administered as needed for nausea and vomiting.
+In most patients, clinical effects resolve within 8 hours.
 A minority of patients may need admission for ongoing symptoms.
 ED observation is recommended until the patient demonstrates clinical improvement and can be safely discharged.

-- There is no specific toxidrome associated with synthetic cannabinoid exposure.
+- What is the classic toxidrome associated with synthetic cannabinoid exposure?
+There is no specific toxidrome associated with synthetic cannabinoid exposure.
 Clinical effects are variable.
 The most common clinical effects are tachycardia, hypertension, agitation/irritability, drowsiness/lethargy, confusion, nausea and vomiting, hallucinations and chest pain.

-- Synthetic cannabinoids are agonists at the CB1 and CB2 receptors and are typically more potent than marijuana.
+- What is the mechanism of action of synthetic cannabinoids?
+Synthetic cannabinoids are agonists at the CB1 and CB2 receptors and are typically more potent than marijuana.

-- Treatment of SC toxicity is mainly supportive.
-Benzodiazepines should be considered to treat the hallucinations, agitation and especially if seizures occur.
+- How is synthetic cannabinoid toxicity treated?
+Treatment of SC toxicity is mainly supportive.
+Benzodiazepines should be considered to treat hallucinations, agitation and especially if seizures occur.
 Antiemetics should be given as needed for nausea and vomiting.
 Patients should be observed until clinical improvement is demonstrated.